vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 ### Descendant segments

 JSONPath segments are actually of two types: *child segment* and *descendant segment*.
-The ones shown so far were child segments, because the operated only on the value itself.
+The ones shown so far were child segments because they operated only on the value itself.
 Descendant selectors operate on the value and also on all its descendants.

-Descendant segment uses a syntax of two dots `..`.
+The descendant segment uses a syntax of two dots `..`.

-For example the following query select property `id` from every object in the document:
+For example, the following query selects the property `id` from every object in the document:

 ```jsonpath
 $..id
 ```

-Equivivalent to a longer form:
+Equivalent to a longer form:
 ```jsonpath
 $..["id"]
 ```

 ### Query result

+TODO...